MCP (Model Context Protocol) Setup

 Check the tool schema for required parameters.
 At minimum, you must provide all parameters marked as required.

-5. Add LLM Parameters
+5. Add Carosel option and LLM Parameters

 Add LLM parameters according to the tool’s schema, using the described name and type.

-7. Transform the Response with JSONata
+Note: You need to return items, if you not Transform the Response with JSONata

-If your response uses a key like products instead of items, use JSONata to map the data structure:
+If your response uses a key like products

 Paste the following in the JSONata Response field: